Sonukr/react-gitbook/lectures/02-further-react-info/10-Unidirectional-Data-Flow.md

       // intialize the filter value to an empty string
       filterValue: '',
     };
-    // bind the context of our filterChange event handler this.handleFilterChange = this.handleFilterChange.bind(this);
+    // JavaScript cleanup: bind the context of our filterChange event handler (to have `this` to the context and handler we want) this.handleFilterChange = this.handleFilterChange.bind(this);
   }